Home Podcasts The History Of Bangalore

 The History Of Bangalore

-Ramjee Chandran 114 episodes Latest Jun 1, 2026
+Ramjee Chandran 114 Episodes Jun 29, 2026

 The History of Bangalore explores the city's evolution from the 4th century AD through the dynasties of the Kadambas and Gangas, princely rule, the British Raj, and Indian independence.
 It combines scholarly research with engaging storytelling, covering power struggles, alliances, and battles that shaped Bangalore.
 The podcast is hosted by Ramjee Chandran and supported by the Prestige Group.